brandons209/Red-bot-Cogs/README.md

 #### Nitro Emoji
 Allows nitro boosters to add one emoji to your server.
 Log's additions and removal of custom emojis to a channel.
-Can turn this off to stop more people from adding, but those who added can remove their emoji. **New:** allows setting roles that can add a customizeable amount of emojis to the server.
+Can turn this off to stop more people from adding, but those who added can remove their emoji.
+Allows setting roles that can add a customizable amount of emojis to the server.
 If roles are removed/amount of emojis changed, the bot will automatically remove/update user's emojis.

 #### Personal Roles
 Modified from Fixator10, added functionality of automatically creating/deleting personal roles for users who are allowed to have one.
 Roles automatically created are placed in the hierarchy under an existing role set by the user.
 It also allows setting roles that allow users to automatically have their personal role created and used.
 Manual usage is still available as well.
 **Features**
 - Users can customize their role name and color through the bot.
 - Blacklist words that aren't allowed in role names.
 - Automatically create/manage personal roles.
 - Users can add and remove role icons if the guild has the feature

 #### Pony
 Search derpibooru for pony images.
 Ported from [Alzarath](https://github.com/Alzarath/Booru-Cogs).